-Managing Gyro Noise with the Static Notch and Dynamic Harmonic Notch Filters¶
+Managing Gyro Noise with the Dynamic Harmonic Notch Filters¶

 As discussed under the Vibration Damping topic, managing vibration in ArduPilot autopilot installations is extremely important in order to yield predictable control of an aircraft.
 Typically installations utilize mechanical vibration damping for the autopilot, internally or externally, in order to remove the worst of the vibration.
 However, mechanical damping can only go so far and software filtering must be used to remove further noise.

 To the autopilot, vibration noise looks like any other disturbance (e.g. wind, turbulence, control link slop, etc.) that the autopilot must compensate for in order to control the aircraft.
 This prevents optimum tuning of the attitude control loops and decreased performance.